Announcing a new ensemble!

 Specializing in the Music of the Nineteenth Century on period instruments and voices.

-Recreating the small orchestra featured in parlour and ballroom performances of long ago with instruments including violin, tenor violin, cello, flageolet, walking stick recorder, flute, serpent, ophicleide, ballad horn, tenor horn, tuba, banjo, guitar, piano, autoharp, voices and more.
+Recreating the small orchestra featured in parlour and ballroom performances of long ago with instruments including violin, tenor violin, cello, flageolets, walking stick recorder, flute, serpent, ophicleide, ballad horn, alto saxhorn, tenor horn, tuba, banjo, guitar, piano, reed contrabass, alphorns, autoharp, bagpipes, voices and more.

 Directed by Phil and Gayle Neuman of The Trail Band and The Oregon Renaissance Band, the Fireside Social Orchestra consists of 4 to 8 musicians, depending on the repertoire.
-Members include Ben Fitch, Laura Kuhlman, Cindy Markham, Gayle Neuman, Phil Neuman and Elizabeth O’Connor.
+Members include Ben Fitch, Laura Kuhlman, Cindy Markham, Gayle Neuman, Phil Neuman, Cal Scott, Robert Dolan and Elizabeth O’Connor.